Nick Castellanos: Minor leagues

-The Detroit Tigers selected Castellanos in the second round, with the 44th overall pick, in the 2010 Major League Baseball draft.
+The Detroit Tigers selected Castellanos in the first round, with the 44th overall pick, in the 2010 Major League Baseball draft.
 He was rated by Baseball America as the third best power hitting prospect and fourteenth best overall prospect prior to the draft.
 He slipped because of his commitment to the University of Miami.
 He signed with the Tigers, receiving a $3.45 million signing bonus, the highest bonus at that point ever given to a player taken after the first round.
-The deal was almost invalidated, as the Tigers' email to the office of the Commissioner of Baseball was not received until three minutes after the midnight deadline on August 15, 2010; a text message about the deal to the Commissioner's Office received at 11:59 convinced the Commissioner to approve the deal.
+The deal was almost invalidated, as the Tigers' email to the office of Commissioner of Baseball Bud Selig was not received until three minutes after the midnight deadline on August 15, 2010; a text message about the deal to Selig's office received at 11:59 convinced Selig to approve the deal.

 Though Castellanos played shortstop in high school, the Tigers shifted him to third base as a professional.
 Castellanos appeared in seven games for the Gulf Coast Tigers of the Rookie-level Gulf Coast League that season.
-Before the 2011 season, Baseball America rated Castellanos as the 65th best prospect in baseball.
+Before the 2011 season, Baseball America rated Castellanos as the 65th-best prospect in baseball.
 He played for the West Michigan Whitecaps of the Class-A Midwest League.
 With the Whitecaps, Castellanos batted .312 with seven home runs and 76 RBIs, leading the Midwest League with 158 hits and being named the Tigers' minor league position player of the year.

 Prior to the 2012 season, Baseball America ranked him as the second best prospect in the organization and 45th best in baseball.
 The Tigers invited Castellanos to spring training in 2012, and expected to assign him to either the Class-A Advanced Lakeland Tigers of the Florida State League or the Class-AA Erie SeaWolves of the Eastern League.
 Castellanos began the 2012 season with Class-A Lakeland.
-He was named the Tigers' minor league player of the month of May 2012.
+He was named the Tigers' minor league player in May 2012.
 After he batted .402 with 32 RBIs in 55 games for Lakeland, the Tigers promoted Castellanos to Erie on June 4.
 Appearing in the 2012 All-Star Futures Game, Castellanos hit a three-run home run, and was named the game's Most Valuable Player.
 He batted .264 with Erie that year.

 Castellanos was blocked at third base by Miguel Cabrera and at first base by Prince Fielder.
-He has been seen as a potential centerpiece for a trade to acquire a marquee talent.
+He had been seen as a potential centerpiece for a trade to acquire a marquee talent.
 However, the Tigers considered Castellanos untouchable in trade negotiations.
 Castellanos began to take outfield practice in left field during the 2012 season.

 With Castellanos now playing left field on a full-time basis, the Tigers optioned him to the Toledo Mud Hens of the Class AAA International League at the start of the 2013 season.
 In 134 games for the Mud Hens, Castellanos batted .276 with 18 home runs and 76 RBIs.
 He appeared in the Triple-A All-Star Game and was named to the International League's post-season All-Star team.